RyoK3N/Music/README.md

 ### Get Involved Early!

-We're looking for enthusiastic users to participate in beta testing.
+Looking for enthusiastic users to participate in beta testing.
 Your feedback will be invaluable in shaping the final product.

 ---

 ## Future Tools

-Our journey doesn't stop here!
-We're working on an array of tools to expand your musical horizons:
+The journey doesn't stop here!
+Im working on an array of tools to expand musical creativity:

 - **SynthMaster3X**: An advanced synthesizer with customizable waveforms, filters, and modulation options.
 - **LoopStation3Pro**: A looping tool that allows layering and manipulating multiple tracks in real-time.